Nineteenn1/CodeWars---Fundamentals/README.md

 # CodeWars---Fundamentals
-Hey, I'll be posting here some things I've done recently on CodeWars, mostly basic stuff
+Hey, I'll be posting here some stuff I've done recently on CodeWars